Book a demo Login

 Since space planning tools were built for space sharing ratios of one to one, adapting them requires a lot of workarounds.
 Updating floor plans and running reports take an unrealistic amount of effort, since changes are happening constantly.

-What’s more, legacy systems leave space planners unprepared to answer inevitable questions from the C-Suite and real estate leaders, like:
+Legacy systems leave space planners unprepared to answer inevitable questions from the C-Suite and real estate leaders, like:

 • Will we have enough space to accommodate everyone if we change our hybrid work policy?